Anti-social media: Would it really kill you to put down that phone? | CBC News

 You've been sucked out of the real world and you're living in and for your phone.

-It's hard to get a count on how many times a day that a typical smartphone user interacts with their bossy whiny companion.
-One study says its around 85.
+It's hard to get a count on how many times a day a typical smartphone user interacts with their bossy, whiny companion.
+One study says it's around 85.
 (It's not just daytime, of course.
 There are those middle-of-the-night checks for emails, tweets and "likes.")

 Craig Marshall, 25, says his millennial generation is hooked.